Same job, different coast

 Yours truly on top of St. Helens, the first real mountain I climbed in the Northwest.

 I moved to Oregon with my family in 2015.
-That cross-country drive took us from the security of two salaries on one coast to no guarantees on the other, but we bet on ourselves and it all worked out.
+That cross-country drive took us from the security of two salaries on one coast to no guarantees on the other, but we bet on ourselves and it paid off.
+Feel free to look me up in lovely Portland, Oregon.